Improving the Quality of Public Company Data

-To improve the usability of the XBRL data, an alliance of XBRL US Members has established the Center for Data Quality to fund the activities of a Data Quality Committee.
-The Committee is responsible for developing freely available guidance and validation rules for public companies As part of that effort, the materials are shared during a public exposure period for each proposed rule and guidance.
-The rules should be run by public companies to detect or prevent errors and verify compliance with guidance issued by the SEC, the FASB and the Committee.
+To improve the usability of the XBRL data, an alliance of XBRL US Members has established the Center for Data Quality to fund the activities of a Data Quality Committee, which develops freely available guidance and validation rules for public companies.
+Rules and guidance created are shared during a public exposure period.
+The rules should be run by public companies to detect or prevent errors and verify compliance with guidance issued by the SEC, the FASB, and the Committee.

 Service providers that are members of the Center for Data Quality are required, as an obligation of such membership, to incorporate guidance and validation rules in their processes and tools for tagging XBRL data.
 Public companies are encouraged to use software applications that have been certified to successfully run the most current set of rules.
 A list of certified applications can be found here.